archywillhe/M-iOS-app-from-the-past/README.md

 Things were progressing rather slowly.
 A year had passed but the app wasn't quite there yet.
 I don't want to admit it, but I was quite a naive person back then.
 I tried to do everything by myself.
 As a one-man team, I was in charged of designing the GUI, building the iOS app, writing the content and creating the illustrations.
 I ended up spending about a year working on this project, before finally coming to the conclusion that perseverance was not going to bring me anywhere, I needed to stop daydreaming and realize that I do need a team for a project this ambitious.
 And as a developer, I was not good enough to work on a project like this.
 There were a lot more I needed to learn.

 So I had it shelved, did my SATs [and got 760/800 for both SAT II physics and maths, but only 1780/2400 for SAT I (could have gotten >2200  but I screwed it up.
 Initially I was rather ashamed of myself, but then I decided I shouldn't dwell upon the past)] and started freelancing, before getting my first full-time as a full stack developer at a Singapore-based start-up.

-#About the future of M.

->"The past are not so important now.
-What matters is the future."

-Its goal will no-longer be just to change the education in Singapore, but education around the world.

-Instead of having the content locally stored in the apps, I plan to have them in remote databases and have the apps make API calls to the server.
-There would be a website coming up.
-And it is going to be like a Github for educational content providers.

-I would be looking for a team soon.
-If you are interested, just drop me an email at a@0a.io, and we shall revolutionize education.